michajo2k3/machy/README.md

 # machy
 All purpose app for machinists.

+The backend will be written in Python3, with a web interface using Bottle.
 ### Goals:
 The goal of this app is to be a multi-purpose, machine shop reference and calculator to be used by machinists, engineers, and hobbyists.